errsole/errsole.js/docs/sqlite-storage.md

     errsole.initialize({
       storage: new ErrsoleSequelize({
-        host: 'mysql-host', // Replace with your actual MySQL host
-        username: 'database-username', // Replace with your actual MySQL username
-        password: 'database-password', // Replace with your actual MySQL password
-        database: 'database-name', // Replace with the name of your MySQL database
-        dialect: 'mysql' // This specifies that you are using MySQL }),
+        dialect: 'sqlite', // This specifies that you are using Sqlite
+        storage: 'path/to/database.sqlite'
+      },
       port: 8001, // Optional: Specify the dashboard port, default is 8001
       path: '/',  // Optional: Specify the dashboard base path, default is '/'
       captureLogs: ['info', 'error'], // Optional: Specify which logs to capture, default is ['info', 'error']